moserhof/python_web_crawler/README.md

 # 🕸️ | ESPN Web Crawler

-##### Using Python, send a GET request to ESPN's [Barclay Premier League Standings Table](https://www.espn.com/soccer/standings/_/league/ENG.1/) and crawl through the HTML to locate and heist all the juicy data.
+##### Using Python, send a GET request to ESPN's [Barclay Premier League Standings Table](https://www.espn.com/soccer/standings/_/league/ENG.1/) and crawl through the HTML Response to locate and capture the *Barclay Premier League* standings data.

 ##### After all table data has been mined, programatically build a new HTML document called `bpl_standings.html`.
-The final product is a semantically excellent and fully styled HTML table (styles included under `styles.css`)!
+The final product is a minimalist, semantic HTML table (styles included under `styles.css`)!

 ## Programming languages
 - Python